-Tea consumption could be beneficial to Diabetes
+Tea consumption could be beneficial for Diabetes

-In a healthy person blood, glucose levels are maintained at a constant concentration.
+In healthy people’s blood, glucose levels are maintained at a constant concentration.
 Insulin, a hormone secreted by cells in the pancreas, regulates blood glucose levels.

-Although a large number of different types of studies has demonstrated the beneficial effects of tea on heart disease, cancer and oral health, the result of studies on tea and diabetes have emerged only recently.
+These studies indicate that tea consumption could be beneficial to diabetics.
+Although a large number of different types of studies has demonstrated the beneficial effects of tea on heart disease, cancer, and oral health, the result of studies on tea and diabetes have emerged only recently.